Explanation of conveyancing costs

 the person with conduct of your transaction will check the details and they are

-then checked a second time by our accounts department.
+then checked a second time by our Accounts Team.
 Before the money is actually

 sent, the details are checked for a third time by a partner or other senior member